Why have a safety induction?

 To help to ensure that cards are only issued to authorised persons, departments who issue/request cards should have someone in place who is responsible for this process.
 For more information on this and supporting identification, follow this link to the Security ID Card/Access web page.

 Day One Induction Form (pdf)

-For staff, students and visitors expected to be on site for five days or more.
+For staff, students and visitors expected to be on-site for five days or more.
 As from 1 April 2008, Security will only issue swipe cards on the production of a completed, signed checklist.

 Day One Induction Guidance (pdf)